starxource/Starxource/README.md

 2 scared to make this aesthetic bc it's gonna be ugly sorry

-The name "Jimmy" isn't supposed to be ironic btw I'm deadly serious
+The name "Jimmy" isn't supposed to be ironic btw I'm dead serious